mfranzke/datalist-polyfill/README.md

 	*	I tried its `multiple` attribute, as this is most likely already what you're up to regarding appearance, but it does violate the form-follows-function concept and results in - surprise - the possibility for multiple selections, which isn't always `<datalist>` elements kind of thing...
 Then the `size` attribute came to my attention, which much better fits the requirements and behaves as designed quite perfectly.

 ## Credits
-Supported by Christian, Johannes, @ailintom, @Kravimir and @mischah.
+Supported by Christian, Johannes, @mitchhentges, @mertenhanisch, @ailintom, @Kravimir, @mischah and @hryamzik.
 Thank you very much for that, highly appreciated !

 ## Changelog

+### Version 1.11.2 - 2018/03/17
+@mertenhanisch has styled the code according to more "standard" formatting and also improved the wording of the documentation, which is awesome.
+And @mitchhentges thankfully supports on reviewing your great community support and ensures to the keep the wheels turning on the development of this projects.
+Many kudos to the both of you !!!

 ### Version 1.11.1 - 2017/11/24
 @hryamzik thankfully mentioned by #GH-7 that the polyfilling `select` gets positioned incorrectly in case of the `input[list]` element being styled as a block-level element.